inigodm/E2EHelper/README.md

 # Using it

-You can use it simply as part of your unit tests or make another specific sourceset to  manage e2e tests which, being recomended, is more tricky and require more gradle/maven configuration.
+You can use it simply as part of your unit tests or make another specific source set to  manage e2e tests which, being recommended, is more tricky and require more gradle/maven configuration.

 To get examples of use a look to existing [tests](https://github.com/inigodm/E2EHelper/tree/master/src/test/kotlin), you could find there some examples of use